qmuloadmin/rust-training/Module I - Introduction to Rust.md

 #### Default

-Since Rust doesn't set values to their zero values implicitly like Go, this means you must explicitly set values to a value _all the time_.
+Since Rust doesn't set values to their zero values implicitly like Go, this means you must explicitly set variables to a value _all the time_.
 Generally, this is not a problem, as you can just set them to sensible defaults explicitly in the constructor.
 But, if you are working with types that do not have a constructor, or if you want to reduce the burden of typing all the zero values out in your constructor code, Rust has the `Default` trait.

 Like many standard traits, `Default` can be derived for a type.